 Protect your smart home from potential hackers

 Connected devices are wonderful inventions and 25% of UK households already have at least one.
-You can talk directly to them and they can talk to each other and they’re all about making your life easier and saving you money – what’s not to love?
+They’re all about making your life easier and saving you money – what’s not to love?

 Well actually, identity fraud for one thing.
-If these connections aren’t secure, they’re leaving the door open to hackers who can take over your connected device or appliance.
+If your smart home gadgets aren’t secure, you’re leaving the door open to hackers.
 You’d be forgiven for thinking this is pretty harmless for things like connected lightbulbs, but they can be a gateway to controlling the rest of your home.

 Download software updates